mohmdfathi/burgers-pinn-jax/README.md

 The notebook also visualizes the training history, reference and predicted fields, their error, and solution snapshots at several times.

-Note that the included reference trajectory was generated using **Optax**.
+Note that the included reference trajectory was generated using **Exponax**.
 To regenerate the reference dataset, run:

 ```bash
 python generate_dataset_exponax.py